-On our map, a blue pin indicates a site with confirmed location and photo.
+On our map, a blue pin indicates a site with a confirmed location and photo.
 A purple pin is a confirmed location but needs a photo.
 And a yellow pin is an unconfirmed location – it’s somewhere in that area but we aren’t sure of the exact address or whether it’s still in place.

 Do you know of little free libraries that aren’t included in our map?

 Use the form below to submit information (and a photo, if you have one).
 We will add the details to our map.
 Thanks!